 The age of this weir bears testament to the excellent work done by those workers who built the dam wall which was completed over the summer of 1915.
 The new dam filled that summer with the wet season rains.

 When the steam locomotives ceased to run in the 1960s Queensland Government Railways sold the weir to the Emerald Shire Council for $1,000.00.
 A water treatment plant was established to give the town clean water.
 Since then the Central Highlands Regional Council has upgraded the treatment plant which has improved the quality of the town’s water supply.

--Rosemary McLeod, 2015.
+-Compiled by Rosemary McLeod, 2015.
 Acknowledgements: Springsure 100 Years of Local Government; Greg Hallam (Railway Historian), Elizabeth Carrington, Margaret McLeod, Wikipedia.